nonseodion/test-docs/protocol/DeFiSmartAccount/Implementations/NbnImplementationM1.md

 );
 ```

-Emitted whena spells are cast i.e when the [cast]{#Cast} is called.
+Emitted when spells are cast i.e when the [cast]{#Cast} is called.
 It combines all the events from each connector and emits them once.
 This saves gas cost and allows for a single point of reference.

 ## Code